phenom0999/Football-Analysis/data/DATA_SOURCE.md

 3. Run `notebooks/data_processing.ipynb` to create the database

 ## Why External?
-The original dataset (~500MB) is too large for GitHub and is excluded via `.gitignore`.
+The original dataset (~500MB) is too large for GitHub.